pfekete-ahq/DockerDemos/jenkins-docker-ci/README copy.md

+# intro

+Docker compose group as a starting point, we created a dotnet point.
+For use as a starting point or practice.
+Written for people in automation practice.

 # jenkins-docker-ci

-A CI stack in Docker which runs:
+We started with a CI stack in Docker which runs:

 1. Jenkins
-2. Selenium Grid
+2. Selenium grid - selenium/hub:3.141.59-palladium
-3. Chrome
+3. Chrome node - selenium/node-chrome:3.141.59-palladium
-4. Firefox
+4. Firefox node - selenium/node-firefox:3.141.59-palladium

 ## Jenkins

 The jenkins url is http://localhost:7000
 The login details are user: `admin` and password: `admin`

+Jenkins is run on a docker image that uses Ubuntu.

 ## C# Project

 I used my own project to run this against: https://github.com/pfekete-ahq/code-camp-march-2022

+We found that jenkins by itself was not able to run the .NET tests we were using.
+We were using MSTest for unit testing and using .NET 5.0.

 ## Dockerfile

+Several packages needed to be installed inside the docker container in order to use Microsoft software products for Linux systems.
+Using apt we install wget and then use that to install packages-microsoft-prod.deb which is required to run .NET on Linux.
-Included in the dockerfile are commands to install dotnet-sdk-5.0

-We chose this because it matches the version of dotnet used in the project we are building.
+Included in the dockerfile are commands to install dotnet-sdk-5.0.
+This package is installed because it needs to match the version used in the Visual Studio project.
+If they do not match the tests will not run.

 ## Run the docker setup